ibm-cloud-docs/Cloudant/accounts/http.md

 #### Cache-Control
 {: #cache-control}

-The `Cache-Control` HTTP response header provides a suggestion for client caching mechanisms on how to treat the returned information.
+The `Cache-Control` HTTP response header provides a suggestion for the client cache mechanisms on how to treat the returned information.
 {{site.data.keyword.cloudant_short_notm}} typically returns the `must-revalidate` value, which indicates that the information must be revalidated if possible.